tvlad1234/linux-ch32v003/README.md

 ## How to use
 This project uses the [ch32v003fun](https://github.com/cnlohr/ch32v003fun) SDK, which must reside in the same folder where this repository was cloned.

-The PSRAM is connected to the hardware SPI interface of the CH32V003.
-The chip select pin of the PSRAM, as well as the pins for the SD card can be configured in the [thing_config.h](thing_config.h) file.
+The PSRAM and SD card are connected to the hardware SPI interface of the CH32V003.
+The chip select pins can be set in the [thing_config.h](thing_config.h) file.
 The console can be accessed over the UART pins.
 The SD card containing the [Linux image file](Image) must be formatted as FAT32 or FAT16, and the file must be placed in the root.

 Boot time is around 5 minutes.
 The Linux image includes the coremark benchmark in the `/root/` folder.